MrBrunotte/foodictionary/readme.md

 I would like to thank my good friend Niklas Lind for his support and guidance during the development of this project.

-I would also like to thank my mentor Marantha Ilesanmi and the tutors at Code Institute for their help.
+I would also like to thank my mentor Maranatha Ilesanmi and the tutors at Code Institute for their help.

 ## Contact